 “Go” certainly seems clear.
 It is an action very different from “wait”.
-We should take action to fulfill the request, not wait for people to come to us and ask about Jesus.
+We should take action to fulfill the request, not wait for people to come to us and ask about Yeshua.

 “…and make disciples…”

-To make “disciples” is to make “learners”, people who can learn about God and then, once ready, teach others.
-We are not commanded to make “converts”, who accept Jesus, but then require constant care and feeding (spiritually) from a pastor or other members of the body of Christ.
-We are to first lead them to conversion and then prepare the new Christians to be able to “feed” themselves (spiritually), growing in their relationship with the Lord for the rest of their lives.
-This obviously implies that we, too, must learn first how to feed ourselves and become mature Christians, seeking and submitting to God and obeying His word while constantly learning to know Him more intimately.
+To make “disciples” is to make “learners”, people who can learn about Yahweh and then, once ready, teach others.
+We are not commanded to make “converts”, who accept Yeshua, but then require constant care and feeding (spiritually) from a pastor or other members of the body of Christ.
+We are to first lead them to conversion and then prepare the new followers of Christ to be able to “feed” themselves, growing in their relationship with the Lord for the rest of their lives.
+This obviously implies that we, too, must learn first how to feed ourselves and become mature disciples of Yeshua, seeking and submitting to the Father and obeying His word while constantly learning to know Him more intimately.